 It could also be caused by trauma, sudden movements, or underlying medical conditions such as:

-The symptoms below are specific to the affected area.
+Symptoms are specific to the affected area.
 However, it’s important to note that depending on where the injury is located, pain could radiate to other parts of the body (e.g. rotator cuff tendonitis in the shoulder could cause pain to shoot down the arm).
+Symptoms of tendonitis include:

 - Mild swelling